iota-pay/iota-payment-module/docs/README.md

 ## getOpenPayments

-Returns all open (not payed and not too old) payments
+Returns all open (not paid and not too old) payments

 ### Examples